When does the residency program run? What are the important dates?

 What is the process if my application is accepted?

 We will let you know the outcome of your application by the reply date (listed above).
 A non-refundable application fee of 200 EUR is payable with your official notification accepting the offer.
 The full amount should be paid one month prior to the residency start date.
 Details about how you can make the payment will be sent out with your acceptance letter.
-If you need more time to pay, or would like to pay in installments, please get in touch.
+If you need more time to pay, or would like to pay in instalments, please get in touch.

 What happens if I need to cancel?